gin66/wg_netmanager/README.md

 And ALL network participants will start to route any DNS request addressed to 8.8.8.8 to the ATTACKER's box.

 This is actually a very cool feature and on the other hand quite frightening.

+Update: `ip route add` wants to find an interface with the corresponding subnet.
+As current hotfix the IP-address is set with /24.
+This may have implication on the "8.8.8.8" scenario.
+=> Need time to figure this out.